FackJox/portfolio-sandrogh/docs/testing/components/hero.md

 - **Link Accessibility**: Tests that links have meaningful text content
 - **Semantic HTML**: Ensures proper semantic structure with section element

+### User Interaction Tests

+- **Button Click Handling**: Tests that buttons are clickable and maintain their href attributes
+- **Focus Management**: Tests keyboard navigation between interactive elements
+- **Tabbing Order**: Ensures proper tab order for keyboard users

 ## Mock Implementation

-The tests include mocks for two Next.js components:
+The tests include mocks for Next.js components:

 1. **next/image**: Mocked to return a standard img element with data attributes for testing
 2. **next/link**: Mocked to render an anchor element with the href prop
+3. **next/navigation**: Mocked useRouter with push function for interaction testing

 ## Example Test Cases